PingOne Advanced Identity Cloud

 1. Create a confidential OAuth 2.0 client account.

-In the Identity Cloud admin UI, select Applications > + Add Application, and create a new Web client with the following credentials:
+In the Advanced Identity Cloud admin UI, select Applications > + Add Application, and create a new Web client with the following credentials:

 Client ID